Fact Sheet for Businesses of All Sizes

 How soon before I know I’ve been approved for a loan?

 The sooner you return the completed loan application, the sooner the SBA can process it.
-The SBA tries to make a decision within 18 days.
+The SBA tries to make a decision within two to three weeks.
 Make sure the application is complete.
 Missing information is a major cause of delays.

 Is collateral required for these loans?